-In keeping with our mission, Park School of Business faculty members have both the academic background and relevant work experience to seamlessly integrate business theory and practice to provide students with the skills they need to develop successful careers.
+The College of Management prepares our students to succeed professionally in their chosen careers.
+Our faculty have both the academic background and relevant work experience to seamlessly integrate business theory and practice and provide students with the skills they need to develop successful careers.

 The School of Business at Park University is accredited by the Accreditation Council for Business Schools and Programs (ACBSP), a leading organization for specialized accreditation for business education.
 The association embraces the virtues of teaching excellence and emphasizes to students that teaching is essential to the learning process.
 ACBSP accredits business, accounting, and business-related programs at the associate, baccalaureate, master, and doctorate degree levels worldwide.

 ACBSP was recognized by the Council for Higher Education Accreditation (CHEA) in 2001, and again in 2011; accrediting organizations that are recognized by the CHEA affirms that their standards and processes as an accrediting organization are consistent with the academic quality, improvement and accountability expectations that CHEA has established.
 ACBSP was the first accrediting body to offer specialized business accreditation at all degree levels.
 All business programs in the School of Business at Park University are accredited by ACBSP.
 The Economics degree is not considered to be a business program and is not accredited by ACBSP.